 Let's have closer look at std::transform_reduce.

 The Haskell known function map is called std::transform in C++.
 If that is not a broad hint.
-When I substitute in the name std::transform_reduce transform with map, I will get std::map_reduce.
-MapReduce is the well-known parallel framework that maps in the first phase each value to a new value and reduces in the second phase all values to the result.
+When substituting the name std::transform_reduce transform with map, I will get std::map_reduce.
+MapReduce is the well-known parallel framework that maps each value to a new value in the first phase and reduces all values to the result in the second phase.

 std::vector<std::string> str{"Only","for","testing","purpose"};